Bedrock-OSS/bedrock-wiki/docs/items/spawning-items.md

 ## All-Purpose Method

-Following is a method which can be used for virtually any scenario: entity deaths, animation-based interactions, general item drops.
+Following is a method that can be used for virtually any scenario: entity deaths, animation-based interactions, general item drops.
 This method was created in particular for dropping items without any death animation, sound, or particles.

-There are a number of parts required to set up the item dropping: a new entity with behavior, a corresponding animation controller, the resources for an invisible entity (refer to Dummy Entities tutorial), and a loot table.
+Several parts are required to set up the item dropping: a new entity with behavior, a corresponding animation controller, the resources for an invisible entity (refer to Dummy Entities tutorial), and a loot table.
 To spawn the items after it is set up, the entity is spawned where the items are desired to be dropped.
 If multiple items are desired, component groups with spawn events may be set up for each item.

-### Behavior
+### behavior

-The items are spawned using the `minecraft:behavior.drop_item_for` component in conjuction with the `minecraft:navigation.walk` component, the latter being required for the former to work.
+The items are spawned using the `minecraft:behavior.drop_item_for` component in conjunction with the `minecraft:navigation.walk` component, the latter being required for the former to work.
 Note that the `time_of_day_range` parameter in the following is not initialized to how it is defined below despite the documentation listing it as such, and this is necessary for proper function.
 The parameter `max_dist` must be increased to an appropriate value if the items are desired to be dropped when the player is very far away.

 This behavior appears to push the mob back when the items are dropped.
-Thus it is important to summon the entity slightly above the ground (or teleport it up in the following animation controller) to avoid the items spawning a few blocks away from the spawn location.
+Thus it is essential to summon the entity slightly above the ground (or teleport it up in the following animation controller) to avoid the items spawning a few blocks away from the spawn location.
 Decreasing the size of the collision box may also help.

 ```json
 "minecraft:navigation.walk": {